qgindi/LibreAutomate/Other/DocFX/_doc/editor/Publish.md

 - Add .NET Runtime - add .NET Runtime files too.
 Then the program can run on computers without installed .NET.
 If unchecked, on computers without .NET the program just prompts to install .NET.
 Single-file .exe is compressed, ~70 MB.
 - ReadyToRun - compile to native code.
 Try this if your program starts too slowly.

 The Publish command converts script options to a temporary .csproj file and executes [dotnet publish](https://www.google.com/search?q=dotnet+publish).
 It compiles the script slightly differently than LibreAutomate.
-It uses .NET SDK; prompts to install it if need.
+Uses .NET SDK (prompts to install it if need).

 By default the program can run only on 64-bit Windows.
 It's not a problem, because 32-bit Windows is already extinct.
 With option "bit32" the program is 32-bit and can run on 32-bit Windows too.

+Role can be exeProgram or miniProgram.

+Always creates optimized code (aka "Release"), regardless of the "optimize" option.

 Unsupported features:
 - `/*/ icon folder /*/` (multiple native icons).
 - `/*/ testInternal, noRef /*/`.

-Also `/*/ ifRunning /*/` and  `/*/ uac /*/` are ignored.
+- `/*/ ifRunning /*/` and  `/*/ uac /*/` are ignored.
 The program will run like any other program.

-Role can be exeProgram or miniProgram.